 So you’ll obviously be saving a significant number of points compared to the standard reservation requirements.
 The point values you’ll get for fifth night free redemptions will sometimes resemble the values you’d get for PointSavers reservations.

-Luckily enough, you can completely offset that fee just by using a single benefit: your annual Free Night Award, which also begins after your first year.
+Luckily enough, you can completely offset that fee just by using a single benefit: your annual Free Night Award, which begins after your first year.

 The Free Night Award can be used for room redemptions up to 35,000 points, so it’s good for standard rooms in hotels up to Category 5.